 |Potted faux bamboo plants act a space divider, partitioning the dining area from the walkway.|

-Once you've determined the boundary between your living area and dining area, for instance, divide the two areas with an open shelf /bookcase unit where you can display anything from your choice books and magazines to objects of art and family memorabilia.
-The shelves and uprights may be configured symmetrically or asymmetrically.
-Such units serve as a 'visual’ room divider (partition) where you can see through but can't pass through.
-Remember to leave ample space for movement from one zone to the next.
+Shelves and uprights may be configured symmetrically or asymmetrically.
+You can also use an open open-back shelving unit which will work as a 'visual’ room divider where you can see through but can't pass through.
+Remember to leave ample space for movement from one zone to another.

-Display stands or blocks (rectangular, square, or cylindrical) of varying heights can be arranged in a line or cluster to serve as a room divider that demarcates areas within a multi-functional room.
-Display items you can place on each include artworks (carvings, ceramic statues, metal art, etc…) flowers or dried plant in unique vases, driftwood, your trophies, and the like.
-Depending on the available space, it can be a line-up of 3, 5, or 7 units.
-Using odd numbers is best.
+Display stands and rectangular, square, or cylindrical columns of varying heights can be arranged in a line or cluster to serve as a room divider that demarcates areas within an open-plan room.
+You can display items on each unit, but the number of pieces required will depend on the available space you intend to use.
+You can have a line-up of 3, 5, or 7 units.
+Remember, using odd numbers is best.

 You can display anything from artworks like carvings, statues, ceramic ware, metal art, flowers or dried plant placed in unique vases.
 You can also showcase your personal collections, driftwood, and your prized trophies.